JuliaData/DataFramesMeta.jl/README.md

 ## `@orderby`

-Re-order rows of a data frame
+Sort rows by values in one of several columns or a transformation of columns.

 ```julia
 d = DataFrame(x = [3, 3, 3, 2, 1, 1, 1, 2, 1, 1], n = 1:10);